-21. On 5 June 2017, the Governments of Bahrain, Egypt, Saudi Arabia and the United Arab Emirates severed diplomatic relations with Qatar and adopted a series of restrictive measures relating to terrestrial, maritime and aerial lines of communication with Qatar, which included certain aviation restrictions.
+- 21. On 5 June 2017, the Governments of Bahrain, Egypt and the United Arab Emirates, as well as Saudi Arabia, severed diplomatic relations with Oatar and adopted a series of restrictive measures relating to terrestrial, maritime and aerial lines of communication with Qatar, which included certain aviation restrictions.
 Pursuant to these restrictions, all Qatar-registered aircraft were barred by the Appellants from landing at or departing from their airports and were denied the right to overfly their respective territories, including the territorial seas within the relevant flight information regions.
-Certain restrictions also applied to non-Qatar-registered aircraft flying to and from Qatar, which were required to obtain prior approval from the civil aviation authorities of the Appellants.
-According to the Appellants, the restrictive measures were taken in response to Qatar's alleged breach of its obligations under certain international agreements to which the Appellants and Qatar are parties, namely the Riyadh Agreement (with Endorsement Agreement) of 23 and 24 November 2013, the Mechanism Implementing the Riyadh Agreement of 17 April 2014 and the Supplementary Riyadh Agreement of 16 November 2014 (hereinafter the "Riyadh Agreements"), and of other obligations under international law.
+Certain restrictions also applied to non-Qatarregistered aircraft flying to and from Qatar, which were required to obtain prior approval from the civil aviation authorities of the Appellants.
+According to the Appellants, the restrictive measures were taken in response to Qatar's alleged breach of its obligations under certain international agreements to which the Appellants and Qatar are parties, namely the Riyadh Agreement (with Endorsement Agreement) of 23 and 24 November 2013, the Mechanism Implementing the Riyadh Agreement of 17 April 2014 and the Supplementary Rivadh Agreement of 16 November 2014 (hereinafter the "Riyadh Agreements"), and of other obligations under international law. - 22.
+On 15 June 2017, Qatar submitted to the Office of the ICAO Secretary-General an application for the purpose of initiating proceedings before the Council, citing as respondents Bahrain, Egypt and the United Arab Emirates, as well as a memorial.
+Certain deficiencies in the application and the memorial having been identified by the Secretariat, the Secretary-General, in a letter dated 21 June 2017, requested Qatar to rectify them.

-- 22. On 15 June 2017, Qatar submitted to the Office of the ICAO Secretary-General an application for the purpose of initiating proceedings before the Council, citing as respondents Bahrain, Egypt, Saudi Arabia and the United Arab Emirates, as well as a memorial.
-Certain deficiencies in the application and the memorial having been identified by the Secretariat, the Secretary-General, in a letter dated 21 June 2017, requested Qatar to rectify them. - 23.
-On 30 October 2017, pursuant to Article 84 of the Chicago Convention, Qatar filed a new application and memorial with the ICAO Council, in which it claimed that the aviation restrictions adopted by Bahrain, Egypt, Saudi Arabia and the United Arab Emirates violated their obligations under the Chicago Convention.
-Article 84 of the Chicago Convention reads as follows:
+23. On 30 October 2017, pursuant to Article II, Section 2, of the IASTA, Qatar filed a new application and memorial with the ICAO Council, in which it claimed that the aviation restrictions adopted by Bahrain, Egypt and the United Arab Emirates violated their obligations under the IASTA.
+Article II, Section 2, of the IASTA reads as follows: